As your student begins making rounds with family and friends before heading off to college, how can you make this summer feel even more meaningful?

-1. Tackle the lists separate and together
+1. Tackle your to-dos together

 2. Prepare meals